Fertility Preservation for Women Diagnosed with Cancer

 Infertility risk associated with specific cancer treatments and regimens

-Table adapted from the 2006 American Society of Clinical Oncology recommendations on fertility preservation in cancer patients; Fertile Hope.
-Cancer and Fertility: Fast Facts for Reproductive Professionals; and Meirow D, et al. Clin Obstet Gynecol.
+Table adapted from Fertile Hope, an initiative of LIVESTRONG; Cancer and Fertility: Fast Facts for Reproductive Professionals (2008); and Meirow D, et al. Clin Obstet Gynecol.
 2010;53:727-739.

 CMF=cyclophosphamide/methotrexate/fluorouracil • CEF=cyclophosphamide/epirubicin/fluorouracill • CAF=cyclophosphamide/adriamycin (doxorubicin)/ fluorouracill • MOPP=mechlorethamine/oncovin (vincristine)/procarbazine/prednisonel • MVPP=mechlorethamine/vinblastine/procarbazine/prednisolonel • COPP=cyclophosphamide/oncovin/procarbazine/prednisonel • ChlVPP=chlorambucil/vinblastine/procarbazine/prednisolonel • EVA=etoposide/vinblastine/\ adriamycinl • BEACOPP=bleomycin/etoposide/adriamycin/cyclophosphamide/oncovin/procarbazine/prednisonel • ABVD=adriamycin/bleomycin/vinblastine/ dacarbazinel • AC=adriamycin/cyclophosphamidel • CHOP= cyclophosphamide/hydroxydaunomycin/oncovin/prednisonel • COP= cyclophosphamide/oncovin/ prednisonel • MF=methotrexate/5-fluorouracil

 For more information about infertility risk, fertility preservation options for women diagnosed with cancer, and how to locate and refer your patients to a fertility preservation specialist: